leiaj/javascript-code-challenge-web-040317/README.md

 <!-- 1. create a constructor for a `Comment`.
 New comments should initialize with some text. -->
 <!-- 2. instances of comments should have a prototype method called 'render' that returns a string of an `li` with that comment's text inside. -->
 <!-- 3. create a constructor for a `CommentList`.
 New comment lists should initialize with an array of comments (this will be empty to start). -->
+4. instances of CommentList
+(comlist = new CommentList())
-4. instances of CommentList should have a method called 'render' that returns a string of a `ul`.
+should have a method called 'render' that returns a string of a `ul`.
 Inside of the ul, the comment list should include the return value of the render method of all of it's comments.
 <!-- 5. instances of CommentList should have a method called 'addComment' that takes in a string.
 It should instantiate a new Comment and add it to the CommentList's array of comments. -->

 ## Part Two - The DOM